dmenne/FS2020Control/README.md

 *the above is ONE LINE*.

 Whenever changes are made in the control settings, the device's settings file is deleted and replaced by another file with cryptic name.

+In short: Microsoft does not want that you mess with it, and may change everything without notice.

 ## What the app does